khufkens/cobecore_data_availability/README.md

 ## Before you start

 Make sure to have running copy of the [R statistical framework](https://cloud.r-project.org/), and [rstudio](https://www.rstudio.com/products/rstudio/download/#download) on your computer.
+Library dependencies are listed at the top of each R script.

 ## Download